 I'll get straight to the point.
 Swapping out items for eco-friendly items is actually incredibly easy and requires very little effort.

 Paper Towel Alternative // One of the easiest things to stop purchasing is paper towels.
-Drying your hands, cleaning up messes, etc. can all be done without a paper towel but instead reusable 100% cotton towels that can be thrown in the wash over and over.
+Drying your hands, cleaning up messes, etc. can all be done without a paper towel.
+Instead, try a reusable 100% cotton towel that can be thrown in the wash over and over.

-Drinking Water // If you're buying large quantities of bottled water, that's a massive use of plastic.
-Instead, check out something like the Berkey which filters water straight from the tap – its waterborne contamination removal is top notch.
+Drinking Water // If you're buying large quantities of bottled water, that’s a massive use of plastic.
+Instead, check out something like the Berkey which filters water straight from the tap.
+The waterborne contamination removal is top notch.
 I know the water filtration stuff can be pricey upfront..but hey, it can last up to 10 years!
-Luckily, most grocery stores have water services for you to refill your various sized jugs.
-If you're on the go, another obvious alternate is to purchase a stainless steel water bottle to refill endlessly.
+Additionally, most grocery stores have water services for you to refill your various sized jugs.
+If you’re on the go, another obvious alternate is to purchase a stainless steel water bottle to refill endlessly.

 Grocery Shopping // Have you ever gathered fruits and veggies at the store and you begin searching for those single use green/clear plastic bags to hold everything?
 Well, these reusable cotton produce bags are yet another glorious alternative.
 Of course, when you're checking out at the grocery store, be sure to use a large reusable shopping bag there too (Trader Joe’s sells them right by the checkout lanes).
 Reusable bags within reusable bags!
 Double win.